Sandeep-1405/SaleAssist-Assignment/README.md

 # SaleAssist-Assignment

-## Technologies used React js, Css
+## Technologies used React JS, CSS, Bootstrap, Flex box

 ## Instructions for running the project